Laurence Oliphant (author): Diplomatic and utopian pursuits

 After initially being refused permission to join Harris in 1867, he was eventually allowed to join his community, and Oliphant caused a scandal by leaving Parliament in 1868 to follow Harris to Brocton.
 He lived there for several years engaged in what Harris termed the 'Use', manual labour aimed at forwarding his utopian vision.
 Members of the community were allowed to return to the outside world from time to time to earn money for the community.
 After three years, Oliphant worked as correspondent for The Times during the Franco-German War, and afterwards spent several years in Paris in the service of the paper.
 There he met, through his mother, his future wife, Alice le Strange.
 They married at St George's, Hanover Square, London, on 8 June 1872.
 In 1873, Oliphant went back to Brocton with his wife and mother.

 Later, he and his mother had a falling out with Harris and demanded their money back, which had allegedly been derived mainly from the sale of Lady Maris Oliphant's jewels.
 That forced Harris to sell the Brocton colony, and his remaining disciples moved to their new colony in Santa Rosa, California.

 In 1876 Oliphant returned to England while his wife, Alice, chose to remain with the Brotherhood of the New Life in Brocton.

 By 1878 Oliphant, caught up in a wave of Western concern that Russia intended to conquer the Middle East, devised a "Plan for Gilead" under which Britain would plant a Jewish agricultural colony "in the northern and more fertile half of Palestine" and enlisted the approval of Prime Minister Disraeli, a supporter of Zionism; Foreign Minister Salisbury, the Prince of Wales; and the novelist George Eliot.
 Oliphant, credentialed by the British government, set sail in 1879 to investigate conditions for establishing a Jewish agricultural settlement in Palestine.
 Oliphant would later come to see Jewish agricultural settlements as a means of alleviating Jewish suffering in Eastern Europe.

 In May 1879, Oliphant was in Istanbul in the Ottoman Empire, petitioning the Sublime Porte for permission to establish a Jewish agricultural colony in the Holy Land and settling large numbers of Jews there (this was prior to the first wave of Jewish settlement by Zionists in 1882).
 He did not see it as an impossible task in view of the large numbers of Christian believers in the United States and England who supported that plan.
 With financial support from Christadelphians and others in Britain, Oliphant amassed sufficient funding to purchase land and settle Jewish refugees in the Galilee.
+Rev. Haskett Smith was an able acolyte.